Grustamli/insider-msg-sender/README.md

 - `github.com/redis/go-redis/v9`: Redis client for go
 - `github.com/rs/zerolog`: Logger library
 - `github.com/sethvargo/go-envconfig`: Automatic logging and parsing of config from environment

+## Notes

+- Used ChatGPT for most of the comments